 Pope Julius III (Giovanni Maria de' Ciocchi del Monte) has little place in history or in theology and he is almost forgotten.
-His splendid Villa Giulia in Rome is by most people associated with Pope Julius II (the background shows a detail of the decoration of a Villa window).
+His Villa Giulia in Rome is by most people associated with Pope Julius II (the background shows a detail of the decoration of a window).
 As a Pope (1550-1555) he behaved like a true Renaissance prince, but the times of Pope Leo X were gone!

-Heraldic symbols of Pope Julius III
+Bologna: Palazzo Comunale: heraldic symbols of Pope Julius III

 Bologna was the second city of the Papal State but retains very few coats of arms, because in 1797, under the influence of the French Revolution, all signs of the Popes were destroyed.
 Yet the fašade of Palazzo Comunale still shows, disguised as decorations, the symbols of Julius III.